The Malawi Team

-Andy has been a Trustee of the Mlambe Project since the early days of the charity.
+Andrew has been a Trustee of the Mlambe Project since the early days of the charity.
 He has worked in the voluntary sector for over 15 years, including holding senior roles at Alzheimer’s Society and Asthma UK, and is currently Chief Executive of the National Eczema Society.
-Andy has a long-standing interest in sustainable development, having first studied the subject at university and then later worked at the Institute of Development Studies, University of Sussex for several years.
-Andy provides governance and strategic support for the Mlambe Project, and has visited Malawi to see the charity’s work first-hand.
+Andrew has a long-standing interest in sustainable development, having first studied the subject at university and then later worked at the Institute of Development Studies, University of Sussex for several years.
+Jamie provides governance and strategic support for the Mlambe Project, and has visited Malawi to see the charity’s work first-hand.
 He is inspired by the many volunteers who give their energy to The Mlambe Project so willingly, and by the transformational work the charity has already achieved with limited resources.
-Andy is excited by the charity’s ambitious plans, which will see so many more children and communities benefit from a brighter future.
+Andrew is excited by the charity’s ambitious plans, which will see so many more children and communities benefit from a brighter future.

 Jon Hassain MBE